NJIT-CS490-SP21/Mucic-App/README.md

   * **Flask Framework**: To create a server and connect backend and frontend.
   *  **Boorstrap**: To add a navigation bar.
   *  **Google Font API**: To apply different fonts to the web page.
-  * **Spotify Artist API**: To fetch the information about the tack  f a perticuar artist.
+  * **Spotify Artist API**: To fetch the information about the tack  of a perticuar artist.
   * **Genius API**: To fetch lyrics of a song
 ## HTML
     Hypertext Markup Language is the standard markup language for documents designed to be displayed in a web browser.